ezra-lieblich/CS316Final/README.txt

+This the CS316 Fall 2016 project for Andrew Bihl, Will Rollins, Sean Hudson, Diane Hadley, and Ezra Lieblich.

 Table schemes are described in 316db_Descriptions.rtf.
 The database is a Postgres relational database serviced through Heroku and hosted on AWS.